w3f/polkadot-wiki/docs/general/ledger.md

 ![Dev Ledger Help Menu](../assets/ledger-help-menu.png)

-- Next attach your Ledger Nano (in this case Nano S Plus) to your computer, enter the PIN code and run the command `./installer_nanos_plus.sh load`.
+- Next, attach your Ledger Nano (in this case Nano S Plus) to your computer, enter the PIN code, and run the command `./installer_nanos_plus.sh load`.
 Scroll with the right button until you see "Allow unsafe manager", left and right press to confirm.
-You will be asked to confirm the action of uninstalling the app, and subsequently installing the newer version.
-After confirming both actions the shell script will proceed to install the version on your device.
+You will be asked to confirm the action of uninstalling the app and subsequently installing the newer version.
+After confirming both actions, the shell script will install the version on your device.
 You will need to insert the PIN code to use the device after the installation.
-- If you wish to revert the version back to stable release just go to Ledger Live, the app will automatically detect the developer release and give the option to install the previous stable release.
+- If you wish to revert the version to the stable release, go to Ledger Live.
+The app will automatically detect the developer release and give the option to install the previous stable release.